- New JobRaytheonData Entry Clerk

 Integrating Lean into an existing process-improvement framework can result in more high-impact, quick-hit projects.
 As this experience from one business shows, it's possible to bring in Lean tools without creating ripples in the Six Sigma structure.

-Organizations are often challenged with managing seemingly unmanageable work volumes with available staff.
 By completing a Lean assessment in tandem with capacity modeling, an organization can optimize its staff and avoid gaps or surpluses.

 The experience of a European life insurance provider highlights the lessons learned from transferring Lean from the shop floor to the office, as well as providing a deployment model that integrates Lean, Six Sigma and process management.